 Individually titrate MS Contin to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving MS Contin to assess the maintenance of pain control and the relative incidence of adverse reactions.
-During chronic therapy, especially for non-cancer-related pain (or pain associated with other terminal illnesses), periodically reassess the continued need for the use of opioid analgesics.
+Continually reevaluate patients receiving MS Contin to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1)].
+Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.
+During chronic therapy periodically reassess the continued need for the use of opioid analgesics.

-If the level of pain increases, attempt to identify the source of increased pain, while adjusting the MS Contin dose to decrease the level of pain.
+Patients who experience breakthrough pain may require a dosage adjustment of MS Contin, or may need rescue medication with an appropriate dose of an immediate-release analgesic.
+If the level of pain increases after dose stabilization, attempt to identify the source of increased pain before increasing the MS Contin dosage.
 Because steady-state plasma concentrations are approximated in 1 day, MS Contin dosage adjustments may be done every 1 to 2 days.
-Patients who experience breakthrough pain may require dosage adjustment or rescue medication with an appropriate dose of an immediate-release opioid and non-opioid medication.

 Dosage Forms and Strengths

-- MS Contin® (morphine sulfate controlled-release) Tablets 15 mg
+- MS Contin® (morphine sulfate extended-release tablets) 15 mg

 Round, blue-colored, film-coated tablets bearing the symbol PF on one side and M 15 on the other

-- MS Contin® (morphine sulfate controlled-release) Tablets 30 mg
+- MS Contin® (morphine sulfate extended-release tablets) 30 mg

 Round, lavender-colored, film-coated tablets bearing the symbol PF on one side and M 30 on the other

-- MS Contin® (morphine sulfate controlled-release) Tablets 60 mg
+- MS Contin® (morphine sulfate extended-release tablets) 60 mg

 Round, orange-colored, film-coated tablets bearing the symbol PF on one side and M 60 on the other

-- MS Contin® (morphine sulfate controlled-release) Tablets 100 mg*
+- MS Contin® (morphine sulfate extended-release tablets) 100 mg

 Round, gray-colored, film-coated tablets bearing the symbol PF on one side and 100 on the other

-- MS Contin® (morphine sulfate controlled-release) Tablets 200 mg*
+- MS Contin® (morphine sulfate extended-release tablets) 200 mg